PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

   caption: "Number of challenges solved over time",
 ) <ca_progression>

+//Alternative text: On 21–26 March 2025 #todomt[is it correct?], Hack The Box invited us to participate in the Cyber Apocalypse competition.
+Cyber Apocalypse is an annual CTF event that attracts a larger number of human participants and proposes a mor diverse set of challenges, which provided us with a richer dataset for analysis.

+//Overall, 3994 human teams solved at least one challenge.
+We deployed some of the same AI agents in this competition to evaluate their performance under a different environment.
+You can see the final AI standings in @ca_standings.

+//Palisade’s submissions performed poorly, because our harness was not designed to interact with external machines, while about 2/3 of challenges required it.

+//As this competition was less saturated with AI participation, the resulting data allowed us to calculate the 50% completion time horizon, discussed in the next session.

-= Ability to complete long tasks
+= Ability to complete long tasks #todomt[does this title reflect the aim of the research described in this section?]

 Modern AIs are known to struggle with tasks that require staying coherent on long timescales.
-A study #cite(<measuring-ai-ability-to-complete-long-tasks>) has shown that modern AIs can complete tasks requiring up to 1 hour of human expert effort.
+A recent study by METR has shown that modern AIs can reliably complete tasks requiring up to 1 hour of human expert effort #cite(<measuring-ai-ability-to-complete-long-tasks>).

-To estimate the human expert effort equivalent to current AI capabilities we follow #cite(<measuring-ai-ability-to-complete-long-tasks>) by measuring the 50%-task-completion time horizon.
-This is the time humans typically take to complete tasks that AI models can complete with 50% success rate.
+To estimate the human expert effort equivalent to current AI capabilities, we follow METR #cite(<measuring-ai-ability-to-complete-long-tasks>) #todomt[better to quote the original paper https://arxiv.org/pdf/2503.14499] by measuring the 50%-task-completion time horizon.
+This is a metric that indicates the time humans typically take to complete tasks that AI models can complete with a 50% success rate.

 Analyzing the data from CyberApocalypse we reach a similar outcome - AI can solve challenges requiring \~1 hour of effort from a median participant.
 See @equivalent_human_effort[Appendix] for details.